Welcome to the Venoco, Inc. Shareholder Litigation Website

-This website has been established to provide general information related to the proposed settlement of the Venoco Inc. ("Venoco" or the "Company") Shareholder Litigation.
+This website was established to provide general information related to the proposed settlement of the Venoco Inc. ("Venoco" or the "Company") Shareholder Litigation.
 The capitalized terms used on this website, and not defined herein, have the same meanings ascribed to them in the Stipulation and Agreement of Compromise and Settlement (the "Stipulation") dated March 16, 2016.
-The Stipulation, as well as the Notice of Pendency of Class Action, Proposed Settlement of Class Action and Settlement Hearing (the "Notice) can be found and downloaded by clicking on the "Case Documents" tab above.
+The Stipulation, as well as the Notice of Pendency of Class Action, Proposed Settlement of Class Action and Settlement Hearing (the "Notice) can be obtained by contacting the claims adminstrator at email@example.com.

-This is a class action litigation currently pending before the Honorable Sam Glasscock III in the Court of Chancery of the State of Delaware (the “Court”).
-The litigation, which is known as In re Venoco, Inc. Shareholder Litigation, No. C.A.
-No. 6825-VCG, challenges the buyout (the "Buyout") of the public shares of Venoco by the Company's controlling shareholder, which took place in 2012.
+This was a class action litigation that was pending before the Honorable Sam Glasscock III in the Court of Chancery of the State of Delaware (the “Court”).
+The litigation, which was known as In re Venoco, Inc. Shareholder Litigation, No. C.A.
+No. 6825-VCG, challenged the buyout (the "Buyout") of the public shares of Venoco by the Company's controlling shareholder, which took place in 2012.
 The Court appointed the law firms Wolf Popper LLP and Robbins Arroyo LLP as plaintiffs' Co-Lead Counsel to represent the Plaintiffs and all other Class Members in the litigation.

-Under the terms of the Settlement, which are described in more detail below and in the Notice, Venoco and/or Defendants’ insurers are required to pay nineteen million dollars ($19,000,000) (the “Settlement Amount”), the net amount (after fees and expenses) of which will be distributed on a pro rata basis to those former shareholders of Venoco who were cashed out in the Buyout and who submit valid proof of claim forms, as described below.
+Under the terms of the Settlement, which are described in more detail below and in the Notice, Venoco and/or Defendants’ insurers were required to pay nineteen million dollars ($19,000,000) (the “Settlement Amount”), the net amount (after fees and expenses) of which was distributed on a pro rata basis to those former shareholders of Venoco who were cashed out in the Buyout and who submitted valid proof of claim forms, as described below.

 On January 16, 2012, Venoco announced that its Board of Directors (the “Board”) had entered into an Agreement and Plan of Merger (the “Merger Agreement”) with Denver Parent, Merger Sub, and defendant Marquez, whereby defendant Marquez would acquire approximately 49% of common stock of Venoco that he did not already control for $12.50 per share in cash (the “Acquisition”).
 This announcement came after defendant Marquez sent a proposal to the Company’s Board on August 26, 2011 (the “Proposal Letter”).